NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/developer-guide.rst

 Build requirements
 ~~~~~~~~~~~~~~~~~~
-Building the NLNZ Tools SIP Generation Fairfax from source requires the following:
+Building the NLNZ Tools SIP Generation Newspapers from source requires the following:

 -   Java 11 JDK or above (64bit recommended).
 Current development assumes the use of OpenJDK.